E-Newsletter: Winter 2019

 Earlier this year, we hosted an expert workshop and public event on the topic of Natural Gas and how it might feature in a decarbonized Canadian energy system.
 After a lot of work, our Future of Natural Gas report is out!

 Natural gas can, we found, play an important role in decarbonizing Canada’s energy system despite being a fossil fuel.
 Increasing energy efficiency and incorporating new technology as well as low-carbon gases (renewable natural gas and hydrogen) will be critical.
-The full report, as well as a summary document with the essential highlights only, are on our website now – find both by clicking the report cover!
+The full report, as well as a summary document with the essential highlights only, can be found here.

 Picture what, exactly, it would mean for Canada to meet Paris Agreement targets for lowering emissions.
 What would need to change to make that possible?
 How would the everyday lives of regular Canadians change?